A Significant Improvement Over Its Predecessor

 At 9x at the same point of aim as the above photo.
 There is a lot less detail in this photo.
 Having the extra magnification available is really an asset for precise aiming in my opinion.

 The scope exceeded my expectations.
 It won me over, despite my significant skepticism.
 I think that the 3-15 marks an upgrade over the 3-9 in almost every way I was able to observe.
 There’s more power, no tunneling, the feel and sureness of the adjustments is miles ahead, the reticle is better for precision although it may give up just a little in low light or dense brush to the 3-9 mildot.
 The method of securing the turret in the 3-9 is stronger, but there seem to be ways of mitigating that with the 3-15.

 I made a big ding in the objective of my 3-9.
 It has definitely stood up to some abuse.
 It isn’t good, but it is easier to decide whether or not to get a sunshade if I can’t thread it on.

 I find it surprising that they only charge $100 more for the 3-15 over the 3-9.
-While I consider the 3-9 to be robust enough for hard use, I don’t have enough time or any abuse to speak of with with the 3-15 to know that for sure.
-The extra magnification really seemed, to my eyes, to be offer a significant boost in total performance.
+While I consider the 3-9 to be robust enough for hard use, I don’t have enough time or any abuse to speak of with the 3-15 to know that for sure.
+The extra magnification really seemed, to my eyes, to offer a significant boost in total performance.
 For the money, this scope is very hard to beat.
 Without considering money, the scope is quite good.